Zero-1729/rocket/docs/Specification.md

 It is important to note that specifying a module without string quotes would make Rocket search for a native module that matches the name and imports it.
 To import non-native modules (i.e. rocket files), you are required to provide the file path with the option of including the file extension, as it is automatically added by Rocket.

-There are several ways to import code in rocket, it is possible to import each file or built-in module (i.e. `import ...`) or import multiple native and or non-native modules (i.e. `import ( ... )`), e.g.
+There are several ways to import code in rocket, it is possible to import each file or native module (i.e. `import ...`) or import multiple native and or non-native modules (i.e. `import ( ... )`), e.g.

 ```
 /// Single module importing